-Generally, environmental cleanup may be required where authorities seek to reduce or mitigate potential dangers to human health.
+Generally, environmental cleanup may be required where authorities seek to reduce or mitigate potential dangers to human health or the environment.

 Building codes provide minimum energy efficiency requirements for new buildings.
 Old buildings are usually not covered by these requirements.
 Moreover, there are a number of voluntary standards for environmentally sustainable buildings.